My-projects-Files/Mark-8-Jenkins_Repo/README.md

 Install Jenkins, configure Docker as agent, set up cicd, deploy applications to k8s and much more.
+## Things to note in groovy

+- when we are using a script and calling a vaiable in sh we need to user "" insted of a ''.
+- Groovy allows interations and having run different script in diff directories.

 ## AWS EC2 Instance